ElisabethHuhn/AndroidArchitectureExample3/README.md

 The easiest way to test that an element is on the UI is to assign testTags to the UI elements, then find those testTags in the UI test.
 Thus, all of the compose elements have testTags assigned to them.

+However, it is never easy.
+Compose seems to duplicate nodes seemingly at random.
+Well, not at random, but I haven't figured out the pattern yet.
+It seems to be related to the use of if statements in the LazyColumn to determine whether to display a particular element.
+So relying on the testTag to find the element in the UI test is not a bullet-proof strategy.

 **Smoke Test Script:**

 A smoke test is a quick test to assure that the app is working properly.